Jakebobs/deploy-vue/VuePagesTutorial/intro.md

 ### Authored by: [Carl Lavö](https://github.com/miljon3) & [Jakob Ström](https://github.com/Jakebobs)

-Welcome to our step by step guide on setting up a Vue.js webpage on GitHub pages.
+Welcome to our step by step guide on setting up a Vue.js webpage on GitHub Pages.

 ## Why should I learn this?
 Learning to incorporate an automated CI/CD pipeline into something as simple as a web page is a great start for developing an understanding of DevOps.
 By using client-side routing, you get to focus solely on delivering a front-end experience without needing to manage complex backend infrastructure.
 We think this serves as a good foundation for future, more complex DevOps workflows.